Faster-Than-Light Travel, which stretches the Willing Suspension of Disbelief for more "realistic" depictions of speed.

 - Spider-Man's enemy Electro can use his electricity manipulation powers to propel himself over electrical lines and similarly charged surfaces at speeds up to 140 miles per hour.

-- The Flash has it in Justice League (2017), naturally.
-This time around, its yellow with a blue outline instead of plain yellow.
-Hes able to use the electricity itself to power a Mother Box in a Kryptonian genesis chamber, in order to revive Superman.
+- Flash is able to use the electricity itself to power a Mother Box in a Kryptonian genesis chamber, in order to revive Superman in the theatrical cut of Justice League.

 - In Sonic the Hedgehog (2020), Sonic has the ability to generate lightning when he runs similar to The Flash.
 It's because of this he causes a huge blackout across the entire Pacific Northwest.